Marc Straus: Philanthropic work

-In 2001 Straus and his wife established the Marc and Livia Straus Foundation to support their artistic endeavors.
+In 2001, Straus and his wife established the Marc and Livia Straus Foundation to support their artistic endeavors.

 Straus was a Trustee of Franklin and Marshall College from 1994 – 2004.
 He also funded the establishment of the school’s first Jewish Studies program.

-In 2017, the Strauses donated the former Devitt’s Medical Arts Building in New Windsor, NY to Abilities First, a regional provider of education, vocational development, and residential for individuals with developmental disabilities.
+In 2017, the Strauses donated the former Devitt’s Medical Arts Building in New Windsor, New York to Abilities First, a regional provider of education, vocational development, and residential for individuals with developmental disabilities.
 The gift, valued at $3.2M, was the largest in the organization’s history.
 The building became the first Orange County location for the Abilities First School and was named in honor of Straus and his family.

 Personal life

 Straus and his wife met while the two were teenagers.
 They live in Chappaqua, NY.

 Allegations of research misconduct

 In June 1978, two nurses and two trainees who worked with him at the Boston University School of Medicine (BUSM) alleged that Straus had ordered them to falsify patients' records, had failed to get proper consent from patients, and had improperly administered drugs.
 Straus denied personal involvement in wrongdoing asserting his innocence and maintaining that he had been framed by disgruntled subordinates.

-Straus resigned from his posts at Boston University Medical Center Hospital (since 1996 part of Boston Medical Center) and BUSM. later that month.
+Straus resigned from his posts at Boston University Medical Center Hospital (which has, since 1996, been part of Boston Medical Center) and BUSM later that month.
 Following his resignation, Straus made multiple requests for external peer review of the charges against him.
 BU refused, leading Straus to conclude that the internal evaluation of his work was tainted because of investigator bias and lack of protection for the records.

 In 1980, while the investigation was ongoing, the National Cancer Institute awarded Straus a three-year grant of about $910,000 to conduct research.
-In 1981, Vincent T. DeVita Jr., Director of the NCI testified before Congress, saying that "his agencies award last year of a $910,000 research grant to a scientist last year...
-(Straus) …on the ground that ...the charges …had not yet been proven.
+In 1981, Vincent T. DeVita Jr., Director of the NCI, testified before Congress, saying that his agency's award of the research grant was "on the ground that the charges against the scientist had not yet been proven."

-One year later, Straus filed a $33 million lawsuit against five of his former co-workers, charging they had conspired to discredit his work.
-Straus strongly denied that he had engaged in any wrongdoing alleging that his signature had been forged.
+One year later, Straus filed a $33 million lawsuit against five of his former co-workers, charging that they had conspired to discredit his work.
+Straus strongly denied that he had engaged in any wrongdoing, alleging that his signature had been forged.